“Even if we're not confident that we'll win, even if others tell us we don't stand a chance, we must never tell ourselves that.” -Daichi Sawamura

 your final jump, not even thinking about not hitting it with full strength.

-These or similar thoughts almost everyone did have when playing competitively and funnily enough, while watching Haikyuu (HQ) I got thrown back to similar memories of mine.
+These or similar thoughts almost everyone did have when playing competitively and funnily enough while watching Haikyuu (HQ) I got thrown back to similar memories of mine.
 Even though HQ is definitely a show which bends reality and pulls of moves which are not possible in real life, its' narrative is absolutely able to pull me back to when I was playing on the court during tournaments.

-The third season of Haikyuu had really high expectations to fulfill for its fans, since S2 did the utmost best to develop every single character of Karasuno appropriately and with reason.
+The third season of Haikyuu had really high expectations to fulfill for its fans since S2 did the utmost best to develop every single character of Karasuno appropriately and with reason.
 They were not afraid to show the slowly escalating fight between Hinata and Kageyama in its fullest, giving both of their points of view valid facts to understand them and I simply loved how they came on a common consensus in the following episodes.
-Season 2 for the most part was rather laid-back, but when the long-awaited rematch with Seijoh happened in the last five episodes, the tension rose up significantly in just a couple of minutes.
-It was almost as if the tone of the series changed, when they were to play their archrivals once again.
+Season 2, for the most part, was rather laid-back, but when the long-awaited rematch with Seijoh happened in the last five episodes, the tension rose up significantly in just a couple of minutes.
+It was almost as if the tone of the series changed when they were to play their archrivals once again.

-The mixture between high tension volleyball-matches, glorious development of a cast with numerous very likeable characters and absolutely hilarious comedy has made me loving the previous two seasons of Haikyuu.
-But, coming into Season 3 I was rather sceptical, since the title already stated, that they were only going to cover the final match against Shiratorizawa.
+The mixture between high tension volleyball-matches, glorious development of a cast with numerous very likable characters and absolutely hilarious comedy has made me love the previous two seasons of Haikyuu.
+But, coming into Season 3 I was rather skeptical, since the title already stated, that they were only going to cover the final match against Shiratorizawa.
 Adding further insult to injury, it was only going to be 10 episodes long!
 My past-self was convinced, that no way in hell it would be as good as the previous seasons, furtherly negatively assured by the fact, that KnB’s 10 episodes long final game was painfully over-stretched, no matter how I thought about it.
-Unsurprisingly, I was right from the get go, that the successful mixture of the reasons why HQ is that great will be a little off-balance, however surprisingly it did not bug me in the slightest, since season S3 was the ultimate embodiment of HYPE.
+Unsurprisingly, I was right from the get-go, that the successful mixture of the reasons why HQ is that great will be a little off-balance, however surprisingly it did not bug me in the slightest since season S3 was the ultimate embodiment of HYPE.
 The creators somehow managed to deliver the same tension Seijoh’s rematch in S2 had over a total of ten episodes, adding more and more intensity from episode to episode, to finally explode in the final two episodes.

 One thing a lot of people criticized HQ for doing in the past, was for not showing the entirety of a match and rather picks crucial moments to show to the audience.
 While I can definitely see the problem a lot of people are having there (it did bug me in S1 as well), in S3 it would be absolute madness to show the more than half of every set, since it would just lead the series to become boring and the meaningful moments to feel anticlimactic.
 HQ’s narration is perfectly adapted in explaining all the happenings, feelings and reasons why a team falls behind/catch up perfectly (usually explained by the coach or important and known members of the audience), so there is no need to show more than it is necessary.

 While I mentioned the lack of character development in S3 in comparison to its predecessor, it’s not like they were skipping it entirely by any means.
-Characters of Shiratorizawa are introduced effectively during the match with flashbacks and chain of thoughts, making them to feel almost as real and likeable, as Karasuno’s line-up.
+Characters of Shiratorizawa are introduced effectively during the match with flashbacks and chain of thoughts, making them feel almost as real and likable, as Karasuno’s line-up.

 In terms of the audiovisuals, the final season of HQ is an absolute blast.
 The production-values are constantly incredibly high, making it almost impossible to find any lazy artwork/animation in the entire series!
 Production I.G. did constantly pour more and more money into making Haikyuu as it was progressing, mostly due to the (maybe kind of unexpected) large audience and fanbase the series was developing.
-The artstyle is superb, the animation so fluent you’d think it runs on 60 FPS+ and the directing is constantly top-notch as well.
+The art style is superb, the animation so fluent you’d think it runs on 60 FPS+ and the directing is constantly top-notch as well.

 As this season is only 10 episodes long, there’s no second opening this time.
 However, that’s no reason to be sad about since ‘Hikari Are’ is EASILY the best opening the series has up until this day, both music and animation-wise.
 The symbolism between ‘the fight of the black crow and the white eagle’ is omnipresent in the show and used magnificently in the opening as well, making use of a darker color-palette and an incredibly detailed art-quality.